 A clogged drain can lead to a number of problems, some of them costly and damaging.
 A common cause for clogged drains are strands of hair that get all tangled up in your drains.
 When your drains get clogged up, traditionally you have only a few choices to remove them: a plunger or drain snake that physically removes the clog.
 Or you can use a toxic chemical like Drano.

-Drain clearing chemicals like this go right into our waste-water system where they are not filtered out, and eventually end up in our rivers and streams.
+Drain cleaning chemicals like this go right into our waste-water system where they are not filtered out and eventually end up in our rivers and streams.
 These chemicals can also damage certain types of pipes and are dangerous if they come in contact with eyes or bare skin, and the fumes can cause respiratory irritation.
 More seriously, accidental ingestion, by a pet or child can be fatal.
 These are just a few reasons many people try to avoid chemicals.

 Here are 3 chemical-free ways for opening clogged drains with materials you probably already have around your house:

 Plunger: There are two types of plungers.
 The kind with a steep black cup is a toilet plunger.
 The red plungers with a shallow cup are designed for opening sink and tub drains.
 In order to work, there should be water covering the drain.
 Place the plunger cup over the drain and push down until the plunger makes a good vacuum seal over the drain.
 Then grasp the handle and pump the plunger cup up and down quickly five or six times.
 Pull backward and see if the drain opens.
 Repeat the process until the clog is forced out and the drain opens.